Russia cuts gas to Ukraine, flows to EU threatened

 Kiev says that waiving the duty rather than agreeing a new contract price means Moscow could use the threat of cancelling the waiver to keep Ukraine under its thumb.

 Oettinger said Moscow had declined a compromise proposal under which Kiev would pay $1 billion immediately and then make monthly debt payments to Gazprom.
-Ukraine would also pay $385 per 1,000 cubic meters in winter and around $300 in the summer months.

-Additional reporting by Maria Kiselova and Denis Pinchuk in Moscow and Michael Shields in Vienna; Writing by Elizabeth Piper; Editing by Alastair Macdonald
+Ukraine would also pay $385 per 1,000 cubic metres in winter and around $300 in the summer months.
+(Additional reporting by Maria Kiselova and Denis Pinchuk in Moscow and Michael Shields in Vienna; Writing by Elizabeth Piper; Editing by Alastair Macdonald)